 Sometimes a screening test finds something abnormal and follow-up is needed.
-It’s important to get follow-up without delay so that if breast cancer is found, it can be diagnosed and treated at the earliest possible stage.
+It’s important to get follow-up without delay.

-Learn about follow-up after an abnormal finding on a clinical breast exam.
+Follow-up after an abnormal finding on a clinical breast exam

-Learn about follow-up after an abnormal finding on a mammogram.
+Follow-up after an abnormal finding on a mammogram

-It’s important to get a biopsy done (without delay) so that if breast cancer is diagnosed, it can be treated at the earliest possible stage.
+It’s important to get a biopsy without delay.
+That way, if you have breast cancer, it can be treated as soon as possible.

 Learn more about biopsies and breast cancer diagnosis.